-This week, I was perusing the internet in search of some new and fun fine motor activities to do with my daughter (make sure to check out my Fine Motor Monday post to see some other fun ones we did last week) when I found this cool clothespin activity at Preschool Printables..and another one at Story Time Standouts and then I found these ADORABLE clothespin reindeer on 2 Teaching Mommies…so I decided to combine the three and make my own clothespin wheel activities with a Christmas theme!
+This week, I was perusing the internet in search of some new and fun fine motor activities to do with my daughter when I found this cool clothespin activity at Preschool Printables..and another one at Story Time Standouts and then I found these ADORABLE clothespin reindeer on 2 Teaching Mommies…so I decided to combine the three and make my own clothespin wheel activities with a Christmas theme!

-These fine motor clothespin wheels can target the following:
+These fine motor clothespin wheels can be used to target the following:

 - Christmas vocabulary